gh-drourke/git_bump/README.md

 This file should be emptied after git commit to prepare for next commit.

-This file receives a marker at the end to indicate what part appears in the git log.
+This file is updated with a marker with each commit at the end to indicate what part appears in the git log.

 All content above this line should be deleted before the next branch commit.